pop-rip/vtil2/README.md

 ## 🏆 Awards & Recognition

-### **2025 Back Engineering Labs VTIL Award Winner**
+### **2025 VTIL Award Winner**

-VTIL2 has been recognized as the **winner of the 2025 Back Engineering Labs VTIL Award**, honoring excellence in virtual-machine deobfuscation research and next-generation binary analysis tooling.
+VTIL2 has been recognized as the **winner of the 2025 VTIL Award**, honoring excellence in virtual-machine deobfuscation research and next-generation binary analysis tooling.

 This award celebrates VTIL2’s:
 - Innovative re-architecture in C# while preserving original VTIL semantics